cristobaltapia/pybaqus/README.md

 - [x] Import element results
 - [x] Element and node sets
 - [x] Extrapolate element results from Gaussian points to nodes _(implemented for some elements)_
-- [ ] Interpolate element/nodal results to any point within the element considering the shape functions of the element
 - [ ] Import history output
 - [x] Compute stresses along paths
 - [ ] Compute section forces and moments
-- [ ] Implement functions to easily create animations

 # Installation